Vodka Lemonade with Raspberry

 We’re making my Fresh Squeezed Lemonade recipe, but I’m going to break it down here for you, too.
 However, I have more tips and tricks in that post. 🙂

-This recipe needs a cup of fresh juice, so it’ll take around 6-8 lemons, depending on the size of the fruit.
+This recipe needs a cup of real juice, so it’ll take around 6-8 lemons, depending on the size of the fruit.
 Use a citrus reamer or juicer to juice the lemons, and strain the juice to remove any pulp or seeds.

 Pour the fresh juice into a pitcher and add ½ cup of granulated sugar.
 Stir until the sugar has begun to dissolve.
 (If your lemon juice is cold, the sugar is going to have a hard time dissolving.)
+You could also use simple syrup to make this step easier.

 Add 5 cups of water to the mixture, stirring constantly.
 When the sugar has dissolved completely, refrigerate until time to enjoy!

-Mix a glass of vodka lemonade.
+Mix a glass of raspberry vodka lemonade.

 Garnish this lemonade razzmatazz drink with a lemon wheel and fresh raspberries and enjoy cold.